isabeldahlgren/isabeldahlgren.github.io/content/notes/index.md

 draft: false
 ---

-I have a comprehensive set of lecture notes for some courses at KTH.
+I have a comprehensive set of lecture notes for some courses at KTH and SU.
 Please let me know if you find any errors.

 ### Year 3
 - [dd2352](https://isabeldahlgren.github.io/dd2352)